-It is a Melbourne Water contractual requirement that all employees and contractors engaged to carry out :
+It is a Melbourne Water contractual requirement that all employees and contractors engaged carry out:

-- a) cyclic inspection of overhead power line assets including poles must have minimum Certificate II in ESI - Asset Inspection - UET20619.
+- Cyclic inspection of overhead power line assets including poles must have minimum Certificate II in ESI - Asset Inspection - UET20619.
 Where this qualification has been attained in a State of Australia other than Victoria, induction shall be conducted by a person holding a Certificate IV in Training and Assessment at a minimum, and include information on Victorians Acts, Regulations, Codes of Practice, Safety Rules, Industry Guidelines and Asset Identification.
-Melbourne Water and its contractors maintain the records of relevant authorisation and review to ensure re-authorisation shall occur at intervals not exceeding a three year period. - b) Vegetation Clearance inspection Certificate II in ESI Powerline Vegetation Control UET20319 (supersedes UET20312) including modules - AHCPCM201A Recognise plants - UETTDRVC24A Assess vegetation and recommend control measures in an ESI environment.

-See the ELCMP plan for more details on vegetation clearance inspection.
+Melbourne Water and its contractors maintain the records of relevant authorisation and review to ensure re-authorisation shall occur at intervals not exceeding a three year period. - 2.
+Vegetation Clearance inspection See the ELCMP plan for more details on vegetation clearance inspection.